BOLT04/grafana-observability-demo/src/README.md

 # Grafana Demo App

+This is a demo app instrumented using the `System.Diagnostics.DiagnosticSource` package and OpenTelemetry APIs when necessary.
+This way we instrument our application layer without the need of third-party APIs.
+**Note**: For instrumenting metrics you could choose the well known [Prometheus library](https://github.com/prometheus-net/prometheus-net) too.

-To get this repo running you'll need a few setup steps outlined below.
+To get this repo running you'll need a few setup steps outlined below:

 ## Setup
 ```